 Nicholas Wald studied medicine at University College, London.
-He is Professor of Environmental and Preventive Medicine at the Wolfson Institute of Preventive Medicine, part of St Bartholomew’s and The Royal London School of Medicine and is Editor of the Journal of Medical Screening.
+He is currently Honorary Professor of Preventive Medicine, Institute of Health Informatics, University College London.
+He was Professor of Environmental and Preventive Medicine at the Wolfson Institute of Preventive Medicine from 1983 to 2019, and is Editor of the Journal of Medical Screening.
 He has conducted research in many areas including birth defects, cardiovascular disease, cancer, and the health effects of smoking and nutrition.

 Malcolm Law studied medicine at the University of Adelaide, Australia.
 He is Professor of Epidemiology and Preventive Medicine at the Wolfson Institute of Preventive Medicine at St Bartholomew’s and the Royal London School of Medicine and is Associate Editor for the Journal of Medical Screening.
 His research interests include the causes of coronary heart disease and stroke, and their prevention.